 Other natural landmarks

 - Lake Mashū - Hokkaidō.
-Possibly the clearest lake in the world, located in the caldera of volcano and surrounded by up to 200 m tall cliffs.
+One of the clearest lakes in the world, located in the caldera of volcano and surrounded by up to 200 m tall cliffs.
 Now the Secchi disk can be seen in the depth of 20 - 30 m, although in 1931 it was seen in the depth of 41,6 m.

 - Naruto whirlpools - Kansai.
 Very impressive whirlpools which are formed by the tide in the 1.3 km wide Naruto Strait.
 Vortices are up to 20 m in diameter.